What is Cat Deeley's Net Worth and Salary?

 Getty Images

 While she has maintained a steady gig with "So You Think You Can Dance," Deeley has continued pursuing other projects as well.
 She hosted the third season of "Soundtrack to My Life" and also played herself in Peter Kay's "Britain's Got the Pop Factor."
 In 2009, Deeley briefly guest-hosed the American version of "Who Wants to Be a Millionaire," filling in for host Meredith Vieira.
-She also appeared on the BBC show, "Gordon Ramsay's F Word."
-She again filled in for Vieira on "Today" in February of 2010 and then filled in for Kelly Ripa on the morning talk show, "Live with Regis and Kelly."
+She also appeared on the BBC show "Gordon Ramsay's F Word."
+She again filled in for Vieira on "Today" in February of 2010 and then filled in for Kelly Ripa on the morning talk show "Live with Regis and Kelly."

 Deeley worked on a number of different projects in 2011.
 She made a guest appearance on the Disney Channel sitcom, "Shake It Up," early in the year.
 She also presented an episode of CNN's "Icon" in which she talked with "The Simpsons" voice actress Nancy Cartwright.
 Additionally, she contributed to CNN's coverage of the Royal Wedding.

 From 2014 until 2016, Deeley appeared as a panelist on the syndicated game show, "Celebrity Name Game," hosted by Craig Ferguson.
 The following year, she presented the game show "Big Star Little Star" for the USA Network in the United States.
-The same year she also began presenting another talent competition called "Sing: Ultimate A Cappella" for the Sky One channel in the United Kingdom.
+The same year, she also began presenting another talent competition called "Sing: Ultimate A Cappella" for the Sky One channel in the United Kingdom.
 In 2018, she appeared on the first season of "The Final Table" as a guest judge.
 A couple of years later, in 2020, she reunited with Ant and Dec to return to the set where their original show was filmed and produced years earlier.

-Keeley published a children's picture book in September of 2020.
+Keeley published a children's picture book in September 2020.
 The book, entitled "The Joy in You," was published by Random House and was co-authored by Laura Baker and illustrated by Rosie Butcher.
 In January of 2021, Deeley made her debut on BBC Radio 2 when she sat in on "The Saturday Show."
-Since then, she is a regular contributor to the show and fills in when the other hosts are absent.
+Since then, she has been a regular contributor to the show and fills in when the other hosts are absent.

 Personal Life

 In 2001, Deeley married businessman Mark Whelan.
 The couple remained together for five years before divorcing in 2006.
 A few years later, she began dating comedian and television presenter Patrick Kielty.
-They were married in Rome, Italy in September of 2012.
-Together they have had two children.
-Deeley describes her religious affiliation as Anglican, though she was not christened as a child and is not practicing.
+They were married in Rome, Italy, in September of 2012.
+Together, they have had two children.
+Unfortunately, Cat and Patrick announced their separation in July 2025.

 Deeley enjoys devoting some of her wealth to philanthropic pursuits.
 Since 2003, she has been a patron of London's Great Ormond Street Hospital.
 She is also an active supporter of UNICEF.
 In 2007, she participated in a UNICEF benefit show in Los Angeles.
-The show involved the magician David Copperfield who sawed Deeley in half using his famous Buzz Saw illusion.
+The show involved the magician David Copperfield, who sawed Deeley in half using his famous Buzz Saw illusion.
 She also has visited the field sites of a number of UNICEF projects, traveling to the Philippines in 2008 to visit a project in Manila.
-In December of 2009, she was made a UNICEF UK ambassador.
+In December 2009, she was made a UNICEF UK ambassador.

 Cat Deeley Salary